Academic Company Events NI Developer Zone Support Solutions Products & Services Contact NI MyNI

 1. To finally export the various layers of your design, click on the Export button in the export dialog box (as seen in Figure 1).

-Ultiboard will direct you to the Create aperture mapping dialog box (figure 4).
-For Gerber RS-274X files there is no need to edit the aperture settings as they are automatically set by the export process.
+Ultiboard directs you to the Create aperture mapping dialog box (Figure 4).
+For Gerber RS274X files, there is no need to edit the aperture settings as they are automatically set by the export process.

 1. Click on the OK button to finalize the export.

-2. Ultiboard will direct you to save the exported gerber file.
+2. Ultiboard directs you to save the exported gerber file.
 Select a destination folder and click on the Save button to finalize the location of the export.

-Ultiboard will now cycle through all the layers, and allow you to set the aperture settings and file locations for each layer of the design.
-This will mean repeating step 8 and 9 for each layer.
+Ultiboard now cycles through all the layers, and allows you to set the aperture settings and file locations for each layer of the design.
+This means repeating Steps 8 and 9 for each layer.

-Ultiboard includes a built-in Gerber Viewer that can be used to verify the production files created.
+Ultiboard includes a built-in Gerber Viewer that you can use to verify the production files created.

 1. Simply go to File»Open and select a generated Gerber files.